cafjs/caf_presentations/intro/slides.md

 * Remote background processing
-  * User believes all local
+  * User believes it is all local
 * Smooth app context switch with server-side rendering
     * proactive
     * made efficient with a CA